About dry eye

 Evaporative Dry Eye

 Most patients suffer from Evaporative Dry Eye – a condition where the tears produced are of poor quality and evaporate too quickly due to a lipid or mucous deficiency of the tear film.
-Your North Toronto Eye Care doctor will examine your eye using a slit lamp in order to see blocked/inflamed gland openings and/or frothy tears characteristic of evaporative dry eye.
+Your Optometrist will examine your eye using a slit lamp in order to see blocked/inflamed gland openings and/or frothy tears characteristic of evaporative dry eye.
 The consistency and quality of your tears will also be assessed.